swl554/Global_Pulse_Scrapy/README.md

 Summary:

-This scrapy project contains spider modules that takes a specific step in gathering useful data from the web
+This scrapy project contains spider modules that each perform a task required in extracting useful data from the web.